 As far as courtship goes, alcohol lives up to its reputation—at least in theory.
 Driven by the belief that booze heats up hookups, both sexes report greater sexual eagerness after getting buzzed.
 In fact, around 12% of boys and men worldwide report having sipped the stuff to enhance their first sexual experiences.

 Another 2010 study determined that sober participants were better at detecting facial symmetry than their inebriated peers.
-This could explain why so many partygoers wake up thunderstruck after enjoying steamy one-night stands with seemingly attractive partners.
+This could explain why so many party-goers wake up thunderstruck after enjoying steamy one-night stands with seemingly attractive partners.

 It’s the same for women.
 Though most report greater arousal after a few cocktails, their sexual organs aren’t physically as “ready.”
 And unlike men, women aren’t able to perform optimally even if they expect to.
 Sorry, ladies—menstrual cramps weren’t the only disappointment nature had in store.

 Intoxicated men also have trouble “getting it up” and ejaculating when the time is right.
-Because the challenges men face in bed are better-studied than those of women, let’s start with the scientific basics.
+Since the challenges men face in bed are better-studied than those of women, let’s start with the scientific basics.

 For one thing, as a depressant, alcohol decreases the flow of information to essential regions of the central nervous system.
-By altering respiration, circulation, and penile sensitivity, alcohol therefore makes it harder to get hard.
+By altering respiration, circulation, and penile sensitivity, alcohol makes it harder to get hard.

 Furthermore, alcohol causes blood vessels throughout the body to dilate, which prevents those in the penis from closing.
 Because vessels surrounding the organ normally seal off during erection, this can also keep it flaccid.